MustafaAlchalabi/easyMesh4openEMS/README.md

 ## How it works

-take a look for the examples in the Tutorials folder
+Take a look for the examples in the Tutorials folder

 <!-- 1. **Collect** current grid lines (if any) and existing geometry; clear the grid temporarily.
 2. **Parse** primitives/ports into edge sets (vertical, horizontal, diagonal) and z‑boundaries.